 12 MUST GO Places to Eat in Charleston

-Traveling to South Carolina or like to live vicariously through the food other people eat?
+Looking for places to eat in Charleston?
+Traveling to South Carolina, or like to live vicariously through the food other people eat?
 Then you need to read this list of the 12 MUST GO places to eat in Charleston!

 Recently I attended a conference in downtown Charleston, South Carolina.
 I’d never been before so I was very excited to see this beautiful city and experience some authentic southern cuisine.
 From biscuits to doughnuts, fabulous cocktails and fried chicken, Charleston has it all.